UK Stocks-Factors to watch on June 18

-BRIEF-Ocean Power Technologies files for public offering of about 4 mln shares - SEC filing
+BRIEF-SB Financial Group files for stock shelf of up to $30 mln – SEC Filing

+* SB Financial Group Inc files for stock shelf of up to $30 million – SEC Filing Source text: [http://bit.ly/2ohB8aQ] Further company coverage:

+* SB Financial Group Inc files for stock shelf of up to $30 million – SEC Filing Source text: [http://bit.ly/2ohB8aQ] Further company coverage:

 * Files for public offering of 3,990,610 shares of co's common stock - SEC filing Source text: (http://bit.ly/2oNC9Z3) Further company coverage: